 Artist website: http://www.LeeBracegirdle.net

-Lee Bracegirdle began his early musical training in Philadelphia, studying keyboard and various wind instruments, settling with the French horn at age 14.
-He began tertiary musical studies at the Philadelphia Musical Academy specialising in horn and organ, then at the Juilliard School in New York as a horn student of James Chambers, earning BM and MM degrees.
-Among the mentors at Juilliard who influenced his compositional style were the composers Pierre Boulez, Vincent Persichetti, Jacob Druckman and Robert Starer.
+A native of Philadelphia, he began studying keyboard and various wind instruments, settling with the French horn at age 14.
+His tertiary studies were at the Philadelphia Musical Academy specialising in horn and organ, then at the Juilliard School in New York, earning BM and MM degrees.
+Among his mentors at Juilliard who influenced his compositional style were the composers Pierre Boulez, Vincent Persichetti, Jacob Druckman and Robert Starer.

 In 1976-77 he was co-principal horn with Mexico's Orquesta Filarmónica de la UNAM and principal horn with the México City Chamber Orchestra.
 In 1977 he was appointed solo horn with the Hof Symphony Orchestra in Bavaria, where he co-founded Germany's premier brass quintet, Rekkenze Brass.